Updated March 2017

 Do not fill out the back of the form.
-Hand it in to the police either on the ferry or at the enclave border post, get your passport stamped with a date of entry and have a ‘CIN’ number (see image below) allocated and also stamped in your passport (unless you have one from a previous visit).
+Hand it in to the police either on the ferry or at the enclave border post, get your passport stamped with a date of entry and have a ‘CIN’ number (see image below) also stamped into your passport (unless you have one from a previous visit).

-• Once off the boat in Moroccan ports (e.g.: Tan Med, Nador) proceed to Customs (grey uniforms) for a triplicate TVIP form for your vehicle – or show your online D16 forms – same thing – which you printed off in advance (see below).
-They stamp it and give you part of it back for you to show when you leave Morocco.
+• Once off the boat in Moroccan ports (e.g.: Tan Med, Nador) proceed to Customs (grey uniforms) and ask for a triplicate A5-sized D16 bis form for your vehicle (right) or show your three D16-TER form (same thing) which you printed off online in advance (see link below).

 • That’s it!
-As you leave port they may check you TVIP or passport but rarely the insurance.
+As you leave port they may check you D16 or passport, but rarely the insurance.
 At the very exit by the roundabout at TanMed, guys are trying to sell you SIM cards for your phone.

-Normally, aboard the ferry (on longer crossings), or in the Moroccan port of arrival you need get the Customs to produce the triplicate white, green and yellow A5-sized ‘TVIP’ form titled in French: Declaration D’Admission Temporaire de Moyens de Transport (‘Temporary Importation Declaration of [means of] Transport), or D16 bis as pictured above.
+Arriving in a Moroccan port you need ask Customs for the triplicate green, white and yellow A5-sized form titled in French: Declaration D’Admission Temporaire de Moyens de Transport (‘Temporary Importation Declaration of [means of] Transport), or D16 bis as pictured above.

-It’s also possible to fill out a version of the TVIP online before you get to Morocco, but only if you are entering with one vehicle in your name (as most do) and if you have a CIN from a previous visit to Morocco.
-If you have say, your pickup with your bike or quad in the back, do the triplicate version at the border as detailed above.
+It’s also possible to fill out a version of the D16 online before you get to Morocco, but only if you are entering with one vehicle in your name (as most do) and if you have a CIN from a previous visit to Morocco.
+If you have say, your pickup with your bike or quad in the back, do the triplicate A5 D16 bis version at the border as explained above.
 All your vehicles will need to go on one TVIP form and be linked to one passport.
 The online version below does not work for multiple vehicles with the same owner.

-Whether you fill out and print off a D16 online in advance, or fill out the triplicate TVIP version at a Customs desk on a ferry or in a Moroccan port doesn’t matter.
-Printing a D16 in advance means it’s just one less thing to do on arrival, but only saves 10 minutes in my experience.
+Whether you fill out and print off a D16 in advance, or fill out the triplicate A5 version at Customs in a Moroccan port doesn’t matter.
+Printing a D16 in advance means it’s one less thing to do on arrival, but only saves 10 minutes in my experience.

 On the above link (shown right) fill out the following details: